rhlsthrm/kubord-ai/README.md

 # Possible Improvements
 * Store data in database to persist trends across sessions.
 Right now, data is stored in memory and a new session will reinitialize all user input data.
 * Use cloud database to build big data engine.
-This engine will store data from all users and can be used to find patterns within the data, such as "users who choose Y 7 times in the last 10 choices choose Y again on the 11th time 65% of the time" to make more educated guesses.
+This engine will store data from all users and can be used to find patterns within the data, such as "users who choose "Y" 7 times in the last 10 choices choose "Y" again on the 11th time 65% of the time" to make more educated guesses.